moliver28/research-handbook/content/handbook/product/personas/_index.md

 ## Personas

 Personas are a generalized way of talking about the ideal target we are aiming to communicate with and design for.
 They help us not only define our messaging and marketing delivery, but also our product.
 Keeping personas in mind allows us to use the correct language and make the best decisions to address their specific problems and pain points.
-GitLab has both [buyer](#buyer-personas) and [user](#user-personas) persona types.
+GitLab has [Buyer](#buyer-personas), [User](#user-personas), and [Technical Business](#technical-business-personas) persona types.

-### Buyer personas
+### Buyer Personas

 We are iterating on updates to buyer personas on this [Buyer Persona](/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/roles-personas/buyer-persona/) page.

-### User personas
+### User Personas

 User personas are people who actually use GitLab.
 They may or may not be the person in the organization who has the authority and budget to purchase GitLab, but they are heavy influencers in the buying process.
 Users personas are created from data gathered from UX research studies.
 If a new user persona is needed, or an existing persona has to be updated, see our handbook guide on [How to Create a User Persona](/handbook/product/ux/persona-creation/index.html).

+### Technical Business Personas

 #### How do user personas interact?